Nessa-v/Data-Analysis-projects/Analysing Subscriber Churn/README.md

 ## KEY INSIGHTS

+#### Note:

-#### Note: The Interactive Dashboard can be found in the Dashboard folder in this repository.
+The dataset including the Interactive Dashboard can be found in the Dataset folder in this repository.
+The link to the video (of interactive dashboard) can be found here:

+---

 -	Retention is strong at 73.14%, but nearly 27% of customers still churned, meaning almost 1 in 4 customers are leaving.
 This presents both a strength and a risk for long-term growth.